charliereese/terra_boi/README.md

 ## Introduction

+Deploy your rails application to AWS with `rake deploy`.

 This ruby / rails gem was created by [Charlie Reese](https://charliereese.ca/about) for [Clientelify](https://clientelify.com).
 It creates AWS infrastructure for your rails application and deploys it in 5 steps (3 installation steps and 2 rake tasks).
+Subsequent deployment is 1 step (`rake deploy`).

 It is free to use.

 Out of the box, terra_boi provides remote state locking, load-balancing, simple scaling, zero-downtime deployments, CloudWatch logging, DBs, and S3 buckets for multiple infrastructure environments: by default, terra_boi creates staging and prod environments for your web app.